Team-CamCount/CamCount-Dashboard/README.md

 **Main User Stories**
 * User can login.
 * User can logout.
-* User can view a list of cameras connected in the CamCount system network
+* User can view a list of cameras connected in the CamCount system network.
-* User can view a details screen for each camera on the cameras list.
 * User can view and modify settings.

-**Optional User Stories**
-* User can receive notifications outside of the app.

 ### 2. Screen Archetypes

 * Login/Register
     * Allows user to sign up or log into their account
+    * Has forgot password functionality
+    * Login persistence throughout app included
 * Cameras
     * Shows the list of cameras with their association, location, and battery
-* Camera Details
-    * Shows the details (specifically the relative people count number and other data analytics) for a specific camera from the Cameras Screen
+    * Shows if each camera is asleep and/or has a battery warning notification
 * Settings
     * Allows user to update their login information
     * Shows the user information about the team that has developed the application